 11. Control Unit

-Section 10 covered almost the entire datapath of the single cycle core developed in this class.
-The unfinished core used in Section 10.2 is (with some limitations) able to execute the following instructions:
+Section 10 already covered part of the single-cycle core’s datapath being developed in this course.
+The complete datapath of the developed core is (with some limitations) able to execute the following instructions:

 LDR (immediate)